datanav/docs/hub/features/metrics-api.rst

    * - ``sesam_pipe_circuit_breaker_tripped``
      - Gauge
      - Is the circuit-breaker tripped?
-1.0 if tripped otherwise 0.0.
+1.0 if tripped, otherwise 0.0.

 Pump metrics